ryangreenio/personal/projects/picked-project.md

 ---
 title: Picked Group SEO
 emoji: 😺
 metaDescription: Picked is HR platform which required SEO and marketing to support with lead generation.
 Learn more about how I helped.
+ogImage: /static/img/img/picked.png
 date: 2019-01-01T00:00:00.000Z
 summary: SEO work for 9 sites including Picked
 tags: